hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="Timestamp"></a>

 ### Timestamp
- An exact date and time.
-This is the same data structure as the protobuf Timestamp.proto (see the comments in https:github.com/google/protobuf/blob/master/src/google/protobuf/timestamp.proto)

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |